AlcinoSousa/Mini-Black-Hole/README.md

 Press "Credits In!" to add credits to game.

-Press "Start" to star the game.
+Press "Start" to start the game.
 Press "Start" again to pause.

 Press "Credits Out!" to remove credits from the game.